omnox/637-client/README.md

 # 637-client
-Refactoring / Adding QoL features into the 637 Client
+Cleaning / Refactoring / Adding QoL features into the 637 Client